Providence Insurance For Drug Rehab & Treatment Coverage

 Detox will only be approved for coverage if it is deemed medically necessary.
 While withdrawing from many substances is uncomfortable, drug rehab coverage will only kick in when there is a significant risk of things going wrong.
 As such, detox from alcohol and specific drugs are covered, but many are left out.

 Does Providence Health Plan Cover Inpatient Rehab?

 Yes, Providence Health Plan covers inpatient drug rehab.
-They divide this into two categories: inpatient rehabilitation and inpatient habilitation.
-Inpatient rehabilitation is covered for 30 days per the calendar year, and the same is true for inpatient habilitation.
+They divide this into two categories: inpatient rehabilitation and outpatient habilitation.
+Inpatient rehabilitation is covered for 30 days per the calendar year, and the same is true for outpatient habilitation.
 Patients must get advance approval before seeking inpatient addiction treatment.